Emily Carr: Institutions named for Carr

-Several biographies have been published of Carr's life with unsubstantiated speculations.
-Novelist Susan Vreeland's 2004 The Forest Lover brings in characters that did not exist in Carr's life, as well as factually recounting incidents that may not have happened.
-The book is a novelisation, not biography, based on events from Carr's life, using Emily Carr as the main character/protagonist and altering some characters and chronology for the purpose of pacing.
-Each part of the novel is introduced by a reproduction of a Carr painting.

 Archives

-The British Columbia Archives holds the largest collection of Emily Carr artworks, sketches, and archival materials, which includes the Emily Carr fonds, the Emily Carr Art Collection, and a wealth of archival documents in held in the fonds of Carr's friends.
+The British Columbia Archives holds the largest collection of Emily Carr artworks, sketches, and archival materials, which includes the Emily Carr fonds, the Emily Carr Art Collection, and a wealth of archival documents held in the fonds of Carr's friends.
 There is an Emily Carr fonds at Library and Archives Canada.
 The archival reference number is R1969, former archival reference number MG30-D215.
 The fonds covers the date range 1891 to 1991.
 It consists of 1.764 meters of textual records, 10 photographs, 1 print, 7 drawings.
 A number of the records have been digitized and are available online.
 Library and Archives Canada also holds a number of other fonds containing material that touch on Emily Carr and her artistic works.